Freemasonry isn’t really a “worldwide organization”.

-There are many places where Freemasonry is banned due to its concept and clash with different aspects of religions.
+There are many places where Freemasonry is banned due to how it conflicts with local customs, cultures, and religions.

-Even some governments in the world see Freemasonry as a direct threat, and it is particularly because of its secret nature and international connections.
+Even governments sometimes see Freemasonry as a direct threat, and it is particularly because of its secret nature and international connections.

-However, with all the bans and restrictions, Freemasonry has a strong presence in many countries, including Christian and Muslim countries.
+However, with all the bans and restrictions, Freemasonry still holds a strong presence in many countries, even in predominantly Christian and Muslim countries where it’s often misunderstood.

 It is not possible to be a Freemason in Pakistan.